Family Ties “A, My Name is Alex” (part 1 of 5)

 “A, My Name is Alex” was going to break genre boundaries.
 “A, My Name is Alex” was going to smash the fourth wall.
 “A, My Name is Alex” was going to give us all totally new insights into the nature of existence itself.
 “A, My Name is Alex” would be all that, and oh yes, it would also be the bag of chips.

 The bold move paid off.
-Goldberg and co-writer Alan Uger picked up Emmys for writing, Michael J. Fox picked up his third consecutive Emmy for Outstanding Lead Actor in a Comedy Series, and we all came together as a country to witness a watershed moment in TV history.
+Goldberg and co-writer Alan Uger won Emmys for writing, Michael J. Fox picked up his third consecutive Emmy for Outstanding Lead Actor in a Comedy Series, and we all came together as a country to witness a watershed moment in TV history.
 “A, My Name is Alex” was going to change the world!

 I’ll grant you, it’s entirely possible the episode was some kind of revelation at the time.
 But it sure hasn’t aged well.
 The laughs are weak (even by Family Ties standards), the story gets stuck in a loop and repeats itself roughly twelve times, the profound truths are mostly just clichés, and it seems the writers completely forgot to have some sort of point to the whole thing.